Carlsbad considers resolution against New Mexico gun control

 Several New Mexico counties and cities have made similar declarations in response to a series of gun control measures that have gone before state lawmakers.

-Democratic Gov. Michelle Lujan Grisham signed a bill earlier this month that expands mandatory background checks on firearms sales.
+Democratic Gov. Michelle Lujan Grisham signed a bill earlier this month that expands mandatory background checks on firearm sales.

 The Legislature has also passed a bill that ensures people under protective orders for domestic violence relinquish their guns.